stackevo/spudreq/draft-trammell-spud-req.md

 ## Preservation of Security Properties

-The use of SPUD must not weaken the security properties of the superstrate.
+The use of SPUD must not weaken the essential security properties of the
+superstrate: confidentiality, integrity, authenticity, and defense against linkability.
 If the superstrate includes payload encryption for confidentiality, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
+Likewise, the use of SPUD must not create additional opportunities for linkability not already existing in the superstrate.

+With respect to access control, SPUD itself must not be used to negotiate the means to lift administrative prohibition of certain traffic, although it could be used to provide more useful information

-While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD itself must not be used to negotiate the means to lift the prohibition.
+While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited,

-## Reliability, Fragmentation, and Duplication
+## Reliability, Fragmentation, MTU, and Duplication

 As any information provided by SPUD is anyway opportunistic, SPUD need not provide reliable signaling for the information associated with a tube.
 Signals must be idempotent; all middleboxes and endpoints must gracefully handle receiving duplicate signal information.
-To avoid issues with fragment reassembly, all in-band SPUD signaling information must fit within a single packet.
+SPUD must continue working in the presence of IPv4 fragmentation on path, but in order to reduce the impact of requiring fragments reassembly at middleboxes for signals to be intelligible, endpoints using SPUD should attempt to fit all signals into single MTU-sized packets.

+Given the importance of good path MTU information to SPUD's own signaling, SPUD should implement packetization layer path MTU discovery {{RFC4821}}, providing this where appropriate as a service to its superstrates.

 Any facilities requiring more than an MTU's worth of data in a single signal should use an out-of-band method which does provide reliability -- this method may be an existing transport or superstrate/SPUD combination, or a "minimal transport" defined by SPUD for its own use.